brokentriangles/release-notes-test/relase-notes-2020-07-24.md

 * resources of type 'deployment' should update their use of the `extensions/v1beta` api to `apps/v1`
 * re-test & re-deploy

 > **!
 NOTE** this is where you come in.
-There will be comms sent out and it'll be mentioned again in future release notes but **be aware** that your deployments api verions will be changing.
+There will be comms sent out and it'll be mentioned again in future release notes but **be aware** that your deployment's api version's will be changing.

 ## What's left?

-If you haven't already please deploy your applications and services to the newly rebuild `aks-cluster-2-prd` so that we can direct the traffic toward into UK South, and the `aks-cluster-1-stg` so that we may decommision that cluster.
+If you haven't already please deploy your applications and services to UK West's newly rebuild `aks-cluster-2-prd` so that we can migrate traffic to it.
+And similarly if you haven't already please deploy out to UK South's `aks-cluster-1-stg` so that we may decommision our out of date resources.